ChrisChares/swift-alarm/tutorial/Intro.md

 ####Other resources

 + [We Heart Swift](http://www.weheartswift.com/) - Swift has been out for all of three days and they already have two high quality posts up.
-+ [iOS-Blog](http://ios-blog.co.uk/tutorials/developing-ios-apps-using-swift-part-1/) - Jameson Quave is also exploring Swift and documenting his experiences
++ [iOS-Blog](http://ios-blog.co.uk/tutorials/developing-ios-apps-using-swift-part-1/) - Jameson Quave is also exploring Swift and documenting his code/experiences
 + [Ray Wanderlich's Swift Cheat Sheet](http://www.raywenderlich.com/73967/swift-cheat-sheet-and-quick-reference)
 + [How to use Cocoapods with Swift](https://medium.com/swift-programming/swift-cocoapods-da09d8ba6dd2)
 + [Chris Lattner's Homepage](http://nondot.org/sabre/) - Apple's head of Developer Tools